KATSABOLA/KATSABOLA/README.md

 - 👋 Hi, I’m @KATSABOLA
-- 👀 I’m interested in Datascience and Biostatics
+- 👀 I’m interested in Datascience and Biostatistics
 - 🌱 I’m studying MSc in Biostatistics at Stellenbosch University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...